janDo-dev/janDo-dev/README.md

 ## 👋 Aloha, I’m Jan!
-### 🔍 Currently attending the AI Engineer Career Track at @Masterschool
+### 🎓 Currently attending the AI Engineer Career Track at @Masterschool

 👷 Frontend Developer using TS/JS, HTML and (S)CSS.
 ➕ Also worked with React, Svelte, Vue and various other frameworks and libraries.
 📐 Some experience in interface design and layout with Figma and Photoshop.
 🎮 Current side projects: A videogame using Godot / GDScript, Learning Unreal Engine 5
-🎓 Soon to be AI Engineer

 <!--
 **janDo-dev/janDo-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.